luciawav/Final/README.md

 chatgpt's idea is that the user can manipulate the music by changing the state of the sensors (e.g. blocking light or applying pressure).

-This is just my basic idea, maybe I will change the code later according to the idea.
+This is just my basic idea, i am still not sure to use which idea so i don't have a sketch. maybe I will change the code later according to the idea.
 But the basic direction will not change